-In 1986-88, the League worked in support of welfare reform legislation in Congress, culminating in passage of the Family Support Act of 1988.
+In 1986 - 88, the League worked in support of welfare reform legislation in Congress, culminating in passage of the Family Support Act of 1988.
 The League had supported the House version, the Family Welfare Reform Act, which included provisions for education, training, and employment of welfare recipients.
-The final bill followed the Senate version, the Family Security Act, which the League opposed.
-The League joined the national Coalition on Human Needs in opposing the final bill, citing inadequate funding and mandatory participation quotas.
+The final bill followed the Senate version, which the League joined the national Coalition on Human Needs to oppose, citing inadequate funding and mandatory participation quotas.
 Since passage of the Act, states continue to face implementation decisions.

 The League lobbied successfully in support of the Family and Medical Leave Act (FMLA), designed to guarantee workers unpaid leave for illness or the birth or adoption of a child.
 Through the years, the League has supported the Earned Income Tax Credit (EITC) as a necessary form of income assistance.

-Other League efforts include lobbying the 102nd Congress (1991-1993) to pass the Mickey Leland Hunger Relief Act and the Freedom from Want Act, bills designed to alleviate hunger in the United States.
-In 1988-90, LWVEF coordinated an 18-month Hunger Advocacy Project designed to help state and local Leagues develop and carry out model, targeted activities to document or alleviate hunger.
+Other League efforts include lobbying the 102nd Congress (1991 - 1993) to pass the Mickey Leland Hunger Relief Act and the Freedom from Want Act, both designed to alleviate hunger in the United States.
+In 1988 - 90, LWVEF coordinated an 18-month Hunger Advocacy Project designed to help state and local Leagues develop and carry out model, targeted activities to document or alleviate hunger.
 A guide, Fighting Hunger in Your Community, provided information on replicating such activities.

-In 1989-90, LWVEF promoted discussion of a Ford Foundation report on social welfare, The Common Good.
-Three regional workshops were held on issues raised in the report, and local Leagues conducted related community education activities.
+In 1989 - 90, LWVEF promoted discussion of a Ford Foundation report on social welfare, The Common Good.
+Local Leagues held three regional workshops on issues raised in the report and conducted related community education activities.

-The League actively opposed welfare reform legislation proposed in the 104th Congress (1995-1997).
+The League actively opposed welfare reform legislation proposed in the 104th Congress (1995 - 1997).
 During summer 1996, the White House and Congress agreed on legislation to essentially hand over welfare to the states.
 Despite the League's strong lobbying effort with a particular focus on the President, the bill was passed and signed into law in August 1996.
-State Leagues across the country monitored the implementation and effects of "reform" efforts at the state level to ensure that the benefits were provided where needed and that recipients' civil rights were protected.
+State Leagues across the country monitored the implementation and effects of reform efforts at the state level to ensure that the benefits were provided where needed and that recipients' civil rights were protected.

-In Fall 2005, the League responded to the Hurricane Katrina disaster, urging Congress to protect basic human needs of those affected by securing the basics-jobs, income when work is not available, health care, food, education, childcare, and housing-while also protecting and expanding the capacity of the federal government to respond by preserving and increasing funding for vital services and not sapping revenues through misdirected tax cuts.
+In fall 2005, the League responded to the Hurricane Katrina disaster, urging Congress to protect basic human needs of those affected by securing essentials - jobs, income when work is not available, health care, food, education, child care, and housing - while also protecting and expanding the capacity of the federal government to respond by preserving and increasing funding for vital services and not sapping revenues through misdirected tax cuts.

-As the 113th Congress (2013-2015) cut funding and changed eligibility formulas for the Supplemental Nutrition Assistance Program (SNAP), (formerly the Food Stamp program), the League joined with other organizations to urge Congress to strengthen, not weaken the program.
+As the 113th Congress (2013 - 2015) cut funding and changed eligibility formulas for the Supplemental Nutrition Assistance Program (SNAP), (formerly the Food Stamp program), the League joined with other organizations to urge Congress to strengthen the program, not weaken it.